spavelitest/Fortinet-Velocity-Demo/activities/demo1.md

     * Below you can find a sample Topology that can be used for training purposes (click on "Reserve" button for \[demo#1\] Topology)
 * **Reserve Topology**
     * Default Reservation duration is 60 minutes
-    * If Reservation is successful you should get "Release" button to end Rservation
+    * If Reservation is successful you should see "Release" button to end Reservation
-    * Click on "Reservation of \[demo#1\] Topology" to enter Reservation page
+    * Click on "Reservation of \[demo#1\] Topology" to enter Velocity Reservations page
 * **On Reservation Page:**
     * Click on Resource and select HTTP connection